Mount McGillivray: Geology

 Mount McGillivray is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

-Based on the Köppen climate classification, Mount McGillivray is located in a subarctic climate with cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from Mount McGillivray drains into the Bow River which is a tributary of the Saskatchewan River.
+Based on the Köppen climate classification, Mount McGillivray is located in a subarctic climate zone with cold, snowy winters, and mild summers.
+Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from Mount McGillivray drains into the Bow River which is a tributary of the South Saskatchewan River.